Home

 1/.
 I want to do a Direct Access Scheme (DAS) course, what bike do I need?

-You must have a bike that the manufacture says exceeds 46.5bhp.
+You must have a bike that the manufacture says exceeds 50kw (67bhp) and is over 600cc and weighs at least 180kw.
 There is no upper limit.

 2/.
-I want to do a Restricted Licence and my bike is not listed?
+I want to do a Restricted Licence and my bike is not listed or I’m not sure what power it is?

 3/.
 What can I use for the CBT - I don't understand?

 For most people you can use any bike you want up to 125cc (and not exceeding 15bhp), geared or automatic.
 You will receive the same CBT certificate.
 If you are only 16 then you can only use a moped up to 49cc (normally called a 50) that does not do more than 30mph.
-If you want to do the CBT on a larger bike than a 125cc then firstly this it is more expensive (£165.00) and secondly you must be at least 21 and finally the bike must be in excess of 46.5bhp.
+If you want to do the CBT on a larger bike than a 125cc then firstly this it is more expensive (£165.00) and secondly you must be at least 19 and finally the bike must suitable for either the A2 Restricted Licence or Direct Access Scheme (if you are over 24 years old).
 Please contact us before booking if this is the case.

 4/.
 Can I use my bike for some parts of the training and the training school bike for the rest?

 Yes, this is not a problem.
-So if you have a 125cc and you want to use this for the first day of a 3 day course and our bike for the 500cc days that is fine.
+So if you have a 125cc and you want to use this for the first day or two of a course and then our bike for the 400/600cc days that is fine.
 This will reduce the overall cost you pay.

 5/.
 What happens if I drop my bike?